hariharen9/gitsync/README.md

-# 🌿 GitSync - Smart Branch Manager
+# 🌿 GitSync - Keep it up!

-A beautiful, interactive TUI (Terminal User Interface) tool for managing multiple git branches with ease.
-It transforms the tedious task of updating multiple branches into a visual, enjoyable experience.
+An Interactive TUI tool for managing multiple git branches with ease.
+It transforms the tedious task of updating multiple branches into a single click.

 ## The Problem It Solves

 When working with multiple feature branches, you often need to:
-- Keep them all up-to-date with the main branch
+- Keep them all up-to-date with the main base branch
 - Rebase them regularly to avoid conflicts
 - Remember what each branch is for
 - See which branches are behind